Focus on Lebanon

 In Lebanon, Simsim Kitchen is a cultural cooking experience.
 They facilitate cooking class in Lebanon and online, hosted by refugee woman to provide income.
 In 2022, they started collecting recipes from the different regions in Lebanon for a cookbook to highlight the diversity and resiliency of Palestinian and Syrian refugees, Lebanese citizens, and Armenian descendants.

 We received a grant from Beyond Our Borders for Simsim Kitchen in 2026 for the cookbook.
-If you would like to support a class, a monthly donation of $100 would provide income for 4 Simsim chefs!
+If you would like to support Palestinian refugee chefs, a monthly donation of $100 would provide income for 4 Simsim chefs!

 Lebanon - Simsim Kitchen GOAL - $5000